 My name is Don M. Tow.
-I am a physicist by training (Ph.D. from the University of California at Berkeley).
-I worked for 35 years as a professional, the first nine years as a physicist in academia, and the next 26 years as an engineer in industry.
-I retired at the end of January 2006.
+I am a physicist by training (Ph.D. in theoretical physics from the University of California at Berkeley).
+First, I worked as a physicist in academia, and then I worked as a systems engineer in the telecommunications/high-tech industry.

 To contact me, please send me an email to don (at) tow (dot) com.